Codewithimisi/Mentorness/README.md

-# Mentorness Internship Repository
+# Mentorness Internship

 ## Overview
 This repository contains the work completed during my internship at Mentorness as part of Batch MIP-DA-10.
-The internship focused on practical data analysis skills using
-Excel, SQL and Tableau/Power BI.
+The internship focused on developing practical data analysis skills using SQL and Tableau/Power BI, along with honing presentation skills.

 ## Tasks
 1. **Reel Task: Transaction Properties (ACID)**